joseph6699/sql-hospital-admissions/README.md

 ## 📖 Project Overview
 This project presents a SQL Server relational database built to model hospital admissions and patient flow management.
 It demonstrates the full cycle of database design and implementation, including:

-*Schema design and normalization to ensure data integrity *Advanced SQL queries (joins, subqueries, CTEs, window functions) for analysis and reporting *Stored procedures for automated operations such as patient admissions and discharge updates *Triggers to enforce business rules and maintain consistency in healthcare records *The project showcases how structured SQL solutions can improve operational efficiency, patient tracking, and data-driven decision-making in a healthcare context
+Schema design and normalization to ensure data integrity, Advanced SQL queries (joins, subqueries, CTEs, window functions) for analysis and reporting, Stored procedures for automated operations such as patient admissions and discharge updates, Triggers to enforce business rules and maintain consistency in healthcare records.
+The project showcases how structured SQL solutions can improve operational efficiency, patient tracking, and data-driven decision-making in a healthcare context

 The project models key entities:
 - Patients